Eye Anemia: Symptoms, Causes and Treatment options

 Systemic Anemia and Nutrient Deficiencies

-The primary cause of eye anemia is systemic anemia, which itself can result from numerous factors such as:
+The primary cause of iron deficiency in eyes is systemic anemia, which itself can result from numerous factors such as:

 - Iron deficiency: The most common cause of anemia, iron deficiency, can stem from poor dietary intake, chronic blood loss, or malabsorption disorders.